liferay/liferay-docs/discover/deployment/articles/01-installation-and-setup/16-installing-liferay-on-oracle-weblogic-12c.markdown

 search engine library, and its use of Aspect Oriented Programming (AOP) with [AspectJ](http://en.wikipedia.org/wiki/AspectJ).

-Open the `startWebLogic.[cmd|sh]` file from within your domain's folder--NOT the one in your server's `bin` folder.
+From within domain, open the script file that starts the server that will host the Liferay application.
+To deploy Liferay to a managed server (recommended) you'll want to edit the `startManagedWebLogic.[cmd|sh]` file.
 If you're on Windows, you'd add directives similar to those listed below, after the `SETLOCAL` command:

     set "USER_MEM_ARGS=-Xmx1024m -XX:PermSize=512m"